 How to Use a Tuning App

-When opened, the tuning app will utilize the microphone on your device to pick up the sound of your instrument or voice.
+When opened, the tuning app will utilize the microphone on your device to auto pick up the sound of your instrument or voice.
 It will then figure out the frequency of the pitch that you are playing or singing, and will be able to tell you how in tune that note is.

 The visual interface of each app is a little bit different.
 In general, an in-tune note will be registered visually in the center.
 Sometimes sharp and flat will be shown as moving up and down on the screen, or sometimes going from left to right instead.

 Sometimes colors are used to show how in-tune the note is.
-Generally, if that is the case, green indicates a note that is in tune, and the farther away from green it gets, the less in tune the notes is.
+Generally, if that is the case, green indicates a note that is in tune, and the farther away from green it gets, the less in tune the note is.
 The main outlier on this list is iStroboSoft (available for both Apple and Android products), which shows intonation through motion – the more still it gets, the more in tune the player is.
 Though each app is different, the visual representation makes sense and is easy to get used to.

 Best Tuning Apps